 332 SW 5th St, Redmond, OR 97756

-Owners: Brian Mitchell and Paul Bergman
+Owners: Brian Mitchell

 Wild Ride lives up to its name by producing beers that are fun and fearless.
 Try their Nut Crusher Peanut Butter Porter, Laughing Face Imperial Coconut Porter, and Stand Up And Shout Vanilla Coffee Stout.
-Some beers off the beaten path would be their Tarty to the Party sour ales, hazy IPAs, Whoopty Woot Wheat Hefeweisen and a Red Ryeno Imperial Red Rye Ale.
+Some beers off the beaten path would be their Tarty to the Party sour ales, hazy IPAs, Whoopty Whoop Wheat Hefeweisen and a Red Ryeno Imperial Red Rye Ale.
 Also, they have a special beer that raises money and awareness for ALS — the Brenna A Amber Lager.
 High marks for the fun artwork showcasing their bold and flavorful beers.

 One of the best things about Wild Ride Brewing is its location.
 Set in the very heart of downtown Redmond, Wild Ride offers extensive outdoor seating with open fires and large umbrellas depending on the weather.
 Sundry food trucks dot their extensive parking lot and the Wild Ride complex acts as the de facto hub of festivals, car shows, and special events.